-Due to changes in Android file security policies ArtRage needs to move your paintings to secure app-internal storage.
+Due to changes in Google’s Android file security policies ArtRage is now required to store your paintings in secure app-internal storage.

 To import your previous artwork automatically, you can allow ArtRage access to the previous storage location, the ArtRagePaintings folder on your device.